 Mathematics - Grades K-12

-Mathematics is the other subject at the core of our students' every day learning.
+Mathematics is one of the subjects at the core of our students' every day learning.
 Counting, comparing, place value, adding, subtracting, multiplication and division are some of the basic fundamental skills taught.
-Our instruction framework for mathematics helps to guide this instruction.
+Our instructional framework for mathematics helps to guide this instruction.

 Scope & Sequence Grades K-8